chalmersplasmatheory/DREAM/doc/sphinx/source/devs/index.rst

 The ``Grid`` object represents a general computational grid, consisting of one radial coordinate and two momentum coordinates.
 It is used as an interface for computing and storing common data related to the grid, such as coordinate values, grid step lengths and jacobians.
-Note, though, that actual copmutations and storage (with the exception of jacobians) are carried out by the more specific ``RadialGrid`` and ``MomentumGrid`` classes, which (as their names suggest) represent the radial and momentum coordinates respectively.
+Note, though, that actual computations and storage (with the exception of jacobians) are carried out by the more specific ``RadialGrid`` and ``MomentumGrid`` classes, which (as their names suggest) represent the radial and momentum coordinates respectively.